dkStephanos/albumOrganizer/README.md

 ## Installation

 To use this app, just clone, run 'bundle install' and then run 'rake db:migrate' and 'rake db:seed.'
 You can start the servers using 'rails s.'
+To enable Facebook login, you will have to add your own '.env' file with the appropriate key and secretvalue from Facebook's developer site.

 ## Usage